-Before you start the process, it’s a good idea to set out some basic criteria you both can agree on.
+Before starting the process, you should set out some basic criteria you can agree on.
 Perhaps your husband doesn’t want a name that can be used against his child by bullies.
 Or maybe you don’t want to name your son Chad because that was the name of your jerky high school boyfriend.
 Whatever your criteria are, write them down and at least agree to abide by those boundaries when looking at names.
-For me, I wanted my kids to have unique names that had special meaning.
+For me, I wanted my kids to have unique names that had special meanings.
 That helped guide my husband and me when choosing their names.

 2. Listen to Your Partner Objectively